gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 .. container:: figurelegend

-    Movie showing the motion of the atoms during the energy minimization.
+    Figure: Movie showing the motion of the atoms during the energy minimization.
 The two fluid/vacuum interfaces
     are on the left and or the right sides, respectively.

-..  container:: justify
+.. admonition:: Note for VMD users
+    :class: info

-    **Note for VMD user:** You can avoid having molecules 'cut in half' by the periodic boundary conditions by rewriting the trajectory using 'gmx trjconv -f min.trr -s min.tpr -o min_whole.trr -pbc whole'
+    You can avoid having
+    molecules *cut in half* by the periodic boundary conditions by rewriting the trajectory using:

-..  container:: justify
+    ..  code-block:: bash

-    **Observation:** During energy minimisation, the
-    molecules move until the forces between the atoms are reasonable.
+        gmx trjconv -f min.trr -s min.tpr -o min_whole.trr -pbc whole

 Equilibration
 =============